 This feature is available in all countries and regions, at least as Microsoft defines them.
 That does not mean that all languages and locales are supported.
 See this list for a list of supported locales[21].

 Beyond being available in certain locales, there are legal ramifications to using Intelligent Speaker.
 For Intelligent Speaker to work, users will have to give up some biometric information (i.e., their voice print).
-Some nations, principalities, city-states, and other political boundaries may have an issue with this.
+Some nations, principalities, city-states, workers councils, and other political boundaries may have an issue with this.
 Check first if this is legal to be used where you intend to set it up.

 Which leads to….you must hope your users record their voice prints.
 It is completely voluntary for them to do this.
 It’s generally bad form to force an employee to give over personal biometric data like their voice[22].